nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.9.1 Light and Dark Mode

-Clicking on Color Theme button in menu bar display a dropdown list to select between Light/Dark mode.
+Clicking on the Color Theme button in the Menu Bar displays a dropdown list to select between Light/Dark mode.

 - Dark Mode GUI